-The Organization of the Petroleum Exporting Countries said on Wednesday that the world would need only 32.2 million barrels per day (bpd) of its crude next year, down 60,000 bpd from this year and about 400,000 bpd less than it pumped in June.
+Also, the Organization of the Petroleum Exporting Countries (OPEC) said late on Wednesday that the world would need 32.20 million bpd of crude from its members next year, down 60,000 bpd from this year, as consumers have increasing choices of supply from outside OPEC.

-OPEC said its production rose by 393,000 bpd in June to 32.611 million bpd, thanks to extra output from Nigeria and Libya.
+Meanwhile, OPEC said its output rose by 393,000 bpd in June to 32.611 million bpd.
+The gain was led by Nigeria and Libya.

 That came despite a pledge by OPEC to curb production by about 1.2 million bpd between January this year and March 2018, while Russia and other non-OPEC producers say they will hold back half as much.

-The demand outlook was also boosted after data showed China imported 8.55 million bpd in the first six months of the year, up 13.8 percent on the same period in 2016, making it the world's biggest crude importer ahead of the United States.
+China imported 212 million tonnes of crude oil, or 8.55 million barrels per day (bpd), in the first six months of the year, up 13.8 percent on the same period in 2016, customs data showed on Thursday, making China the world's biggest crude importer ahead of the United States.

-"We are definitely seeing robust demand growth (in China)," said Neil Beveridge, senior oil analyst at Sanford C. Bernstein.
+"We are definitely seeing robust demand growth (in China), driven by low oil prices and growth in SUVs.
+The very strong import growth is partly being helped by declining domestic production," said Neil Beveridge, senior oil analyst Sanford C. Bernstein.

 In the United States, crude oil inventories last week dropped the most in 10 months.

 Crude inventories fell 7.6 million barrels in the week to July 7, to 495.35 million barrels.
 The decline was the biggest since the week ended Sept.
 4.

 While U.S. crude inventories remain far above their five-year average, stocks have fallen 7 percent since record levels from late March.